Glenn Robinson: Milwaukee Bucks (1994–2002)

 Robinson was selected by the Milwaukee Bucks with the first overall pick in the 1994 NBA draft, the first Boilermaker to be selected as the first pick since Joe Barry Carroll in 1980.

 At the draft, Robinson wore a gold suit and black alligator slip-ons.
 Before he could take the court, he and the Bucks became involved in a contract holdout that lasted until the beginning of training camp after it was rumored that he desired a 13-year, $100 million contract.
-Robinson eventually signed a rookie-record 10-year, $68 million deal that still stands as the richest NBA rookie contract, as a salary cap for rookies was implemented the following season.
+Robinson eventually signed a rookie-record 10-year, $68 million deal that still stands as the richest NBA rookie contract.
+Within months of his executed contract, the NBA moved to implement a rookie wage scale starting with the 1995 season, likely in direct response to the deal.

 During his first year in the NBA, Robinson was twice named the Schick NBA Rookie of the Month and was named to the NBA All-Rookie First Team after leading all rookies with an average of 21.9 points per game.
 Robinson finished third in Rookie of the Year voting behind Grant Hill and Jason Kidd, who shared the award, but was named Rookie Of The Year by Basketball Digest magazine.

 While playing for the Milwaukee Bucks, Robinson recorded some of the best statistical seasons in franchise history.
 Early in his career, Robinson shared the frontcourt with teammate and All-Star Vin Baker.
-On December 7, 1996, Robinson scored 44 points on 70% shooting, alongside 7 rebounds and 6 assists, in a 126-118 victory over the Washington Bullets.
+On December 7, 1996, Robinson scored 44 points on 70% shooting, alongside 7 rebounds and 6 assists, in a 126–118 victory over the Washington Bullets.
 Despite another strong statistical season from Robinson, the Bucks would again fail make the NBA playoffs.